MusouCrow/Godot-P3Opus-Plugin/README.md

 **English** | [中文版](README_CN.md)

-A GDExtension plugin for Godot 4.4 that decodes P3 format audio data.
+A GDExtension plugin for Godot 4.4 that decodes P3 format and pure Opus audio data.
 P3 format is a custom format containing Opus-encoded audio data.

 ## Project Structure